 Handling bass duties is Jon Ellis whose tone is mighty and thick throughout.
 The songs don’t really give him much of a chance to strut his stuff in a direct way, but with all of the frenzied insanity flying around him, just “locking it down” is probably the best thing for him to do.
 The music already has plenty going on, so why add one extra incongruous thing to the mix" It could only make a muddy mess.
 He can best be heard thundering away through the closer “Toxic Rodent Waterfall.”

-Last but not least is Emmett “Daniels” Ceglia on the drum kit.
+Last but not least is Emmett Ceglia on the drum kit.
 A total madman in his own right with parts that sound like pure kinetic energy unleashed.
-Check out either, "Oxygonical," or the second verse of, "Russian Pharmaceuticals," for proof.
-Despite this though, he can sit back in the pocket to set a groove when called for with the same conviction as he does in the-closest-thing-to-a-ballad, “Dweller on the Threshold,” or the haunting bridge of, “Heavier and More Melodic."
+Either "Oxygonical" or the second verse of "Russian Pharmaceuticals" serve as vivid examples.
+Despite this though, he can sit back in the pocket to set a groove when called for with the same conviction as can be heard in “Dweller on the Threshold” or the haunting bridge of “Heavier and More Melodic."
 He lends the elastic breakdowns of both "Oxygonical" and "Thunder Squirrel" an organic feel that makes them all the more disorienting.
 Autocatalytica has a curriculum’s worth of rhythmic territory and stylistic diversity to cover, and Ceglia both bombards and glides through it all with equal ease.

 On this album, there is mayhem galore, but there is also serious groove, emotion, and dynamics all woven together with unflinching cohesion.
 The Brooklyn quartet show that they are far more than just metal with this release and that they are hell-bent on putting everyone else on their heels.